cculma/Roza_2019/README.md

 ## Yield

 Harvest has been done during 2020, 2021, 2022 and posible 2023.
 Data modeling can be done using two stages approach or random regression model.
-Because this is an experiment with repeated measurements.
+Because this is an experiment with repeated measurements or longitudinal data, Random Regression Analysis is a good option.

 |          | Single | Trial |       | Stagewise |          |             |
 |----------|--------|-------|-------|-----------|----------|-------------|